Who Made This? Fake Detection and Source Attribution with Diffusion Features: Experimental Setup

 \subsection{U-Net Layer Selection by Linear Probing}

-To identify which layers provide the most effective features for deepfake detection, we extract latent representations from the encoder, bottleneck, and decoder layers of the U-Net at multiple spatial resolutions ($64\times64$, $32\times32$, $16\times16$, and $8\times8$).
-Following the GenImage protocol~\cite{zhu2023genimage}, we train eight classifiers, one for each generator in the dataset, and evaluate each classifier on images from all other generators.
-In particular, we adopt a linear probing setup --- commonly used to evaluate the quality and separability of learned representations in self-supervised and foundation models ~\cite{chen2020simple,he2020momentum,radford2021learning} --- by training a linear classifier with sigmoid activation on the latent prototypes from each layer.
+To identify which layers provide the most effective features for fake image detection, we extract latent representations from the encoder, bottleneck, and decoder layers of the U-Net at multiple spatial resolutions ($64\times64$, $32\times32$, $16\times16$, and $8\times8$).
+We adopt a linear probing setup---commonly used to evaluate the quality and separability of learned representations in self-supervised and foundation models ~\cite{chen2020simple,he2020momentum,radford2021learning}---by training a linear classifier with sigmoid activation on the latent prototypes from each layer.
 Each classifier is trained on the training subset (see~\Cref{sec:genimage_dataset}) with real and synthetic images from a given generator.
 All models are trained with the AdamW optimizer~\cite{loshchilov2018decoupled} using a learning rate of $3\times10^{-4}$.
 Training is early stopped based on validation accuracy, with a patience of 15 epochs.
-To assess generalization, we adopt a cross-generator evaluation: following common practice~\cite{zhu2023genimage}, each classifier trained on a specific generator is evaluated on the fake detection task using its own validation set (seen data distribution) as well as the validation sets of the seven remaining generators (unseen data distributions).
-The U-Net layer whose features yield the highest average cross-generator accuracy is then selected and used for all subsequent experiments.
+To assess generalization, we perform the cross-generator evaluation described in \Cref{sec:genimage_protocol} using the eight validation sets.
+The U-Net layer whose features yield the highest average cross-generator validation accuracy is then selected and used for all subsequent experiments.